cabinetofcuriosity/cabinetofcuriosity_site/_posts/2019-04-22-interview_deb.md

 And, strictly focusing on biodiversity data use,  check out the upcoming [Digital Data III meeting](https://www.idigbio.org/wiki/index.php/Yale_Digital_Data_Lodging_information) at Yale in June 2019.

-Ciera: 	I think one of the ways in which you are really appreciated within the Museum community is your empathetic nature to for teaching / learning data science skills.
+**CM**: 	I think one of the ways in which you are really appreciated within the Museum community is your empathetic nature to for teaching / learning data science skills.
 What are some of the ways in which you cultivate this attitude?

 **DP**:	Hm, that’s an interesting question.
 And thanks for sharing that observation.
 Maybe it’s in part from empathy, resulting from my own experiences.
 So, I don’t know if we consider that a method of cultivation, but you could ask people to draw on times or situations in which they found something very difficult.
 And for me, like I said, that would be mathematics.
 In fifth grade I can remember asking for help for the nth time, they’d be like “don’t worry you won’t need it, you’ll, you’ll be married, and you’ll have a man for that.”